Optimizing Time Series Forecasting Architectures: A Hierarchical Neural Architecture Search Approach: Search Space Design

-The design of $\Seq$ Encoder and $\Seq$ Decoder architecture has been widely applied in previous architecture works~\cite{lim-ijf21a, sutskever-neurips14a, Vaswani-neurips17a}.
+The design of the $\Seq$ Encoder and $\Seq$ Decoder architecture has been widely applied in previous architecture works~\citep{lim-ijf21a, sutskever-neurips14a, Vaswani-neurips17a}.
 However, architecture decoders might require different information from the encoder network.
-For instance, a Transformer decoder~\cite{Vaswani-neurips17a} only requires the output from the last layer of the corresponding encoder; an RNN decoder would need the hidden states from the corresponding encoder layer.
+For instance, a Transformer decoder~\citep{Vaswani-neurips17a} only requires the output from the last layer of the corresponding encoder; an RNN decoder would need the hidden states from the corresponding encoder layer.
 We record the following information stored by each edge: \begin{enumerate} \item The output hidden feature map of this edge.
 It will then be contacted with the corresponding decoder feature maps and fed to the TCN decoder network. \item The last step's feature map.
-This value is considered as hidden states that can be fed to the corresponding GRU and LSTM layers to initialize their states. \item The cell gate state that is applied to initialize the hidden cell states of the corresponding LSTM layer.
-If the encoder is not an LSTM network, following the idea of stitchable network~\cite{pan-cvpr23a} that uses a linear layer to stitch two networks with different shapes, we use a linear layer that transforms the hidden states into the cell gate states. \end{enumerate} Hence, we record all the related information as intermediate states during the forward pass.
+This value is considered a hidden state that can be fed to the corresponding GRU and LSTM layers to initialize their states. \item The cell gate state that is applied to initialize the hidden cell states of the corresponding LSTM layer.
+If the encoder is not an LSTM network, following the idea of stitchable network~\citep{pan-cvpr23a} that uses a linear layer to stitch two networks with different shapes, we use a linear layer that transforms the hidden states into the cell gate states. \end{enumerate} Hence, we record all the related information as intermediate states during the forward pass.
 This information is then used to inform the decoder networks of the information provided by the encoder.

 On the other hand, we might not want a complex decoder architecture since the information provided to the decoder and most of the features presented in the past are no longer available in the future.
-Many times, we might not need such a strong model to approximate the future target prediction as this might bring us the risk of overfitting.
 Hence, here we define another type of decoder for $\Seq$ network: the linear (or flat) decoder for $\SeqNet$.
-We apply one linear layer across the time series dimension~\cite{chen-tmlr23a, zeng-aaai23a} that maps the encoder output and the available future information to the decoder output feature.
+We apply one linear layer across the time series dimension~\citep{chen-tmlr23a, zeng-aaai23a} that maps the encoder output and the available future information to the decoder output feature.
 This feature is then fed to the forecasting head to generate the final prediction result.
-The overall $\SeqNet$ architecture designed is presented in Figure~\ref{fig:search_space_seq}.
+The overall $\SeqNet$ architecture is presented in Figure~\ref{fig:search_space_seq}.

 We also consider the choice of the $\SeqNet$ decoder as part of the architecture search procedure.
 Hence, we assign another set of architecture parameters to the output of the two decoder architectures.
 This architecture is jointly optimized with the other operations architecture weights introduced in Section~\ref{sec:ssd_ol}.